trustoverip/spec-up-t-website/docs/tools/spec-up-t-editor-user-guide.md

    - The file will be created and highlighted in the list
    - You can immediately click on it to start editing

+### Reordering Files and Folders

+The Spec-Up-T Editor allows you to customize the order in which files and folders appear in your specification.
+This is useful for organizing content in a logical reading sequence.

+#### When Reordering is Available

+- **Root Directory Only**: Drag and drop functionality is only available in the root spec directory
+- **Visual Indicators**: Look for grip handles (⋮⋮) next to file and folder names
+- **Automatic Detection**: The system automatically detects when you're in a reorderable directory

+#### How to Reorder Items

+1. **Locate the Grip Handle**
+   - Look for the vertical dots (⋮⋮) icon to the left of file and folder names
+   - This handle only appears in the root spec directory

+2. **Drag to Reorder**
+   - Click and hold the grip handle
+   - Drag the item to its new position in the list
+   - Files and folders can be mixed in any order you prefer

+3. **Visual Feedback**
+   - The item being dragged becomes semi-transparent
+   - You can drop the item at any position in the list

+4. **Save Your Changes**
+   - After reordering, a "Save Order" button will appear
+   - Click this button to save your preferred order
+   - The order is saved to your repository's `specs.json` file

+#### Understanding the Order System

+- **Unified Ordering**: Files and folders share the same ordering system
+- **Persistent Storage**: Your custom order is remembered between sessions
+- **Automatic Loading**: When you return to the repository, your saved order is restored
+- **Special Handling**: The terms directory has special handling in the ordering system

+#### Tips for Effective Ordering

+1. **Logical Flow**: Arrange files in the order readers should encounter them
+2. **Dependencies**: Place foundational documents before those that reference them
+3. **Sections**: Group related files together for better organization
+4. **Overview First**: Consider placing overview or introduction files at the top

+#### Troubleshooting Order Issues

+- **No Grip Handles**: Make sure you're in the root spec directory, not a subdirectory
+- **Order Not Saving**: Ensure you have write permissions to the repository
+- **Order Resets**: Check that the `specs.json` file in your repository is properly configured

 ## Editing Files

 ### Opening a File